sysreseval/sysreseval/README.md

 See **[docs/sphinx/installation.md](docs/sphinx/installation.md)** for the post-install set-up:
 - raising inotify limits,
+- configure X to listen to TCP port 6000,
 - restricting student access to Docker during exams,
 - sharing archive directories for live monitoring,
 - pre-loading Docker images to avoid a network meltdown when an exam starts.